‘Charlie’ Fisher (July 8, 1935 – November 9, 2023) … [Read More...] about In Memory of Charles M. Fisher, Jr.

 A freshwater tidal marsh - an urban oasis.

 The Abbott Marshlands are situated in Lenapehoking, the traditional and ancestral homeland of the Lenape.
 We pay respect to the Lenape, past present and future, and to their continuing cultural heritage and connection with this homeland.

 The main duty of the Seasonal Educator is to lead engaging environmental education programs for children and families.

 Enjoy the Bluffs Reboot Celebration with the Friends!

-The Abbott Marshlands are 3000 acres of open space.
-(See Getting There map).
-The diverse habitats – freshwater tidal and non-tidal marshes and swamps, ponds, and woodlands – are home to many kinds of plants and animals.
-The tidal freshwater marshes found along Crosswichs Creek and Watson’s Creek are among the most productive ecosystems in the world, rivaling tropical rainforests in the amount of plant production each year
+The Marshlands include over 3000 acres of open space in central New Jersey adjacent to the Delaware River between Trenton and Bordentown.
+Their diverse habitats – freshwater tidal and non-tidal marshes and swamps, ponds, and woodlands – are home to many kinds of plants and animals.

 The Abbott Marshlands provide many opportunities for nature study, recreation, and quiet reflection.
 There are trails for hiking, some for biking, and there are picnic tables in several locations.

 The Marsh is named for the Abbott Farm National Historical Landmark, a federal designation recognizing its importance of one of the most significant archeological sites on the east coast.
 In the late 19th century, Charles Conrad Abbott, a writer, naturalist, and amateur archeologist drew the attention of the world to Marshlands through his collecting of artifacts and writings speculating on the antiquity of man in the new world.